 There is No Divorce Crisis.
 There is a “Marriage-Endangering Sin” Crisis

 UPDATED on Oct 19, 2024.
-Shocking but true: We don’t have a divorce crisis in the U.S. (The divorce rate is lower than it was 50 years ago.
+Shocking but true: We don’t have a divorce crisis in the U.S. (The divorce rate is lower than 50 years ago.
 The high was in the late 1970s and early 1980s.
 And no, it’s not because the marriage rate has dropped.
 The divorce rate is calculated by the number of divorces divided by the number of currently marrieds.
 (See details below.)

 We have a “marriage-endangering sin” crisis.
 We have an adultery and abuse crisis.
 If every spouse stopped committing adultery, using violence or intimidation to get what they want, squandering the family rent and grocery money, and abusing drugs or alcohol, our divorce rate would drop like a rock.